 But first, let’s discuss the basics.

-How to properly make the tea
+How to make cold tea?

 Make sure to use freshly boiled water when brewing the tea.
 Pour over a pot then add the tea bags.
 Steep for 5 minutes for a single serving and 10 to 15 minutes for a pitcher or more.
 The longer the steeping time, the stronger the tea.